Aquanty/rtd-hgs/docs/source/index.rst

 The following command can be used to define a hydrograph over a set of nodes in the surface domain.

 Input instructions !
-Input instructions !
 Set hydrograph nodes !

 --------------

-|

 #. **label_hyd** Descriptive name for the hydrograph, up to 80
    characters.